michaelklishin/sous-chef/README.md

 Once you are done with your cookbooks, just push them to a source control repository or rsync them to your server.
 Then destroy VM environment you were using in one command.
 Or just power off the VM and come back to work with it later.

+## Dependencies

+Sous Chef uses [Vagrant](http://vagrantup.com) and thus relies on [Virtual Box](http://virtualbox.org) being installed.
+Note that you do not need to have Chef installed locally.
+It will only be run in a virtual machine.

 ## Getting started with Sous Chef